Welcome to Beyond Hogwarts!

 A human soul would definitely be considered holy.
 Is it possible that these “consecrated” places are the remaining hiding places of the remnants of Tom Riddle’s immortal soul, Voldemort’s horcruxes?

-Does Harry's journey into the ly Hallows mean, as we have been suspecting, that most of Book 7 not take place at Hogwarts?
+Does Harry’s journey into the Deathly Hallows mean, as we have been suspecting, that most of Book 7 will not take place at Hogwarts?

 On the other hand, what if the Hallowed ground refers to a place that honors, or was made special by, a Hogwarts founder?
 Could one of these hallowed places be the Chamber of Secrets?

-Perhaps most important of all, if the Hallows are "ly", who's are we talking about?
+Perhaps most important of all, if the Hallows are “deathly”, who’s death are we talking about?
 Harry or Voldemort?

 What do you think?